VIHATTeam/OMICALL-Flutter-SDK/README.md

 <string>Need microphone access for make Call</string>
 ```

-- Save token for `OmiClient`: if you added `firebase_messaging` in your project so you don't need add this lines.
+- Save token for `OmiClient`: if you added `firebase_messaging` in your project so you don't need add these lines.

 ```
 - (void)application:(UIApplication*)app didRegisterForRemoteNotificationsWithDeviceToken:(NSData*)devToken